Stationary transport above the critical velocity in a one-dimensional superflow past an obstacle: Attractive obstacle of arbitrary width

 From now on, we focus on the attractive case and exemplify our findings with a square well potential of amplitude $U_0$ and width $\sigma$, and complement the stability diagram with the knowledge of the transmission coefficient in the $(U_0,v_\infty)$ plane.
 While in the linear case [i.e. $g(n)=0$ in eq.~\eqref{eq:GNLSE}] the reflection and transmission coefficients, as well as the position of the resonances, are well known \cite{Griffiths2018}, they cannot be defined easily in the nonlinear case as previously discussed.
-Nevertheless it is possible to give a proper definition of scattering amplitudes using the theory of adiabatic invariants \cite{LandauVol1,Paul2007} or in the weak backscattering limit \cite{Paul2007,Paul2009}.
-Since we are mostly interested in the position of the resonances, we will employ the latter definition which reads for the transmission coefficient
+Nevertheless it is possible to give a proper definition of scattering amplitudes using the theory of adiabatic invariants \cite{LandauVol1,Paul2007} or a simpler but perturbative one in the weak backscattering limit \cite{Paul2007,Paul2009}.
+As we are mostly interested in the position of the resonances, we will employ the latter definition which has been shown to produce results in good agreement with the exact adiabatic invariants approach \cite{Paul2007} even far away from resonances.
+The transmission coefficient reads